 Fixturing During Cure

 In horizontal bonding, gravity assists in maintaining substrate contact and consistent bondline thickness during cure.
-In vertical and overhead orientations, fixturing must provide the clamping force that gravity no longer supplies, while also preventing the substrates from shifting relative to each other as the adhesive softens slightly during the early stages of exothermic cure.
+In vertical and overhead orientations, fixturing must provide the clamping force gravity no longer supplies, while preventing substrates from shifting as the adhesive softens slightly during early exothermic cure.

-Light clamp pressure is usually sufficient to maintain contact between the substrate surfaces and the adhesive layer — the sag-resistant formulation does most of the work of maintaining bondline geometry.
-Fixtures using spring clamps, toggle clamps, or elastic straps can provide this pressure without requiring heavy rigid tooling.
+Light clamp pressure is usually sufficient — the sag-resistant formulation does most of the work of maintaining bondline geometry.
+Fixtures using spring clamps, toggle clamps, or elastic straps provide this pressure without heavy rigid tooling.

-For overhead applications where the lower substrate must be held against the upper substrate, fixtures that provide upward force — lifting jacks, pneumatic hold-down systems, or vacuum bags for flat assemblies — maintain contact during cure.
-Adhesive transfer to a vacuum bag used in structural bonding can be prevented by using a peel ply on the bond surface if the fixture contacts the adhesive fillet.
+For overhead applications where the lower substrate must be held against the upper substrate, fixtures providing upward force — lifting jacks, pneumatic hold-down systems, or vacuum bags for flat assemblies — maintain contact during cure.
+A peel ply on the bond surface prevents adhesive transfer where a vacuum bag contacts the fillet.

-The cure period for vertical and overhead applications should not be shortened below the product minimum, because partially cured adhesive can creep under sustained gravitational stress even at stiffness levels that would appear solid under casual observation.
-Allow the adhesive to reach sufficient green strength — the condition where it resists deformation under handling loads without permanent fixture support — before removing clamps.
+The cure period for vertical and overhead applications should not be shortened below the product minimum, because partially cured adhesive can creep under sustained gravitational stress even at stiffness levels that appear solid under casual observation.
+Allow the adhesive to reach sufficient green strength — resisting deformation under handling loads without permanent fixture support — before removing clamps.

 Field Repair in Non-Horizontal Configurations